 Apple taps recycled rare earth elements for iPhone parts

-REUTERS: Apple Inc's new iPhones will used recycled rare earth elements in a key component, the company said on Wednesday (Sep 18).
+REUTERS: Apple Inc's new iPhones will use recycled rare earth elements in a key component, the company said on Wednesday.

-Rare earths, a group of 17 specialised minerals, have become a flash point in trade tensions between the United States and China.
+Rare earths, a group of 17 specialized minerals, have become a flash point in trade tensions between the United States and China.
 The elements are used in weapons, consumer electronics and other goods.

 China dominates the processing of the raw minerals, and has implied through its state-controlled media that it could restrict rare earths sales to the United States, just as it did to Japan after a diplomatic dispute in 2010.